darrenjw/djwhacks/c/examples/Readme.md

 # Some simple C examples for beginners

-In increasing order of complexity:
+In roughly increasing order of complexity:

 * [e.c](e.c) - compute e from its series expansion *(for loop)*
 * [prime.c](prime.c) - test if a number (provided as a command line arg) is prime *(separate function)*